mason-mx/ELK-Docker/elk5/README.md

 # Instructions for Docker

-Here are the instructions to build and run images, which requires much different scripts and commands from x86.
+Here are the instructions to build and run images.

 ## Build